shynekomaid/Public-Knowledge/README.md

 >
 > **Notice:** copy emoji as character, use `✨` instead of `:sparkles:`, or use [Gitmoji VSCode Extension](https://marketplace.visualstudio.com/items?itemName=seatonjiang.gitmoji-vscode).

-Feel free to make the most of the Homeland repository!
+Feel free to make the most of the Public Knowledge repository!